LinkWellNodes/Documentation/docs/knowledgebase/Direct-Request-Guide.md

 * **Consumer contract**: A smart contract deployed by you (the data requester / consumer) that orchestrates the sending / receiving of off-chain data to a Chainlink oracle.
 It contains logic to describe the data request, send the request, and receive the resulting data.
 Full examples of consumer contracts can be found in our [Direct Request Job Documentation](/services/direct-request-jobs/Jobs-and-Pricing).
 * **Oracle contract** (also known as an **operator contract**): A smart contract deployed by the Chainlink node operator that orchestrates the sending / receiving of off-chain data between the consumer contract and the oracle node.
 All communication between the consumer contract and the oracle node passes through this contract.
-* **Oracle node** (also known as a **Chainlink node**): An off-chain service runtime that receives on-chain requests from the consumer contract (via the oracle contract), retrieves the requested data, and delivers the result on-chain to the consumer contract (via the oracle contract) by execution of a blockchain transaction.
+* **Oracle** (also known as a **Chainlink node**): An off-chain server that receives on-chain requests from the consumer contract (via the oracle contract), retrieves the requested data, and then delivers the result on-chain to the consumer contract, by execution of a blockchain transaction within the oracle contract.

 ## Process Diagram